DisCardApp/DisCard/README.md

 * The manual add button lets you manually add a credit card in case the search function can't provide the right card.
 * To use this function, upload a photo of the card, enter its name, and enter the cashback provided by the card for each category.
   * You can also enter cashback for specific stores here.
-* The card will be added to your account and Discard will consider it when finding the best card for you to use.
+* The card will be added to your account and DisCard will consider it when finding the best card for you to use.

 _For more examples, please refer to the [Demo](https://youtu.be/IGw_H8sNOIQ)_